keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

   `mvn -Pcache-server-infinispan,auth-servers-crossdc-undertow -f testsuite/integration-arquillian -DskipTests clean install`

-*note: 'cache-server-infinispan' can be replaced by 'cache-server-jdg'*
+*note: 'cache-server-infinispan' can be replaced by 'cache-server-datagrid'*

 a2) If you want to use **JBoss-based** Keycloak backend containers instead of containers on Embedded Undertow, you need to prepare both the Infinispan/JDG test server and the Keycloak server on Wildfly/EAP.
 Run following command:

   `mvn -Pcache-server-infinispan,auth-servers-crossdc-jboss,auth-server-wildfly -f testsuite/integration-arquillian -DskipTests clean install`

-*note: 'cache-server-infinispan' can be replaced by 'cache-server-jdg'*
+*note: 'cache-server-infinispan' can be replaced by 'cache-server-datagrid'*

 *note: 'auth-server-wildfly' can be replaced by 'auth-server-eap'*